appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/searchbox.md

 ```

 -   **value** `string` [optional]
     sets the current value of the component.
 It sets the search query text (on mount and on update).
-Use this prop in conjunction with the `onChange` prop.
+Use this prop in conjunction with the `onChange` prop to take the control of search input value.

 -   **onChange** `function` [optional]
     is a callback function which accepts component's current **value** as a parameter.
 It is called when you are using the `value` prop and the component's value changes.